Ramón Arrowsmith

-Ramón Arrowsmith is a geoscientist and professor at Arizona State University specializing in active faulting, earthquake geology, and tectonic geomorphology.
-He is the Associate Director for Operations at ASU's School of Earth and Space Exploration and a co-founder of OpenTopography, a platform that provides free high-resolution topographic data for Earth science research.
+Ramón Arrowsmith is an American geologist, a geoscientist and professor at Arizona State University specializing in active faulting, earthquake geology, and tectonic geomorphology.
+He is the interim Director of ASU's School of Earth and Space Exploration and a co-founder of OpenTopography, a platform that provides free high-resolution topographic data for Earth science research.

 Academic career

-Dr. Arrowsmith earned a Bachelor of Science in Geology and Spanish from Whittier College in 1989 and a Ph.D. in Geological and Environmental Sciences from Stanford University in 1995 and his dissertation title was 'Coupled Tectonic Deformation and Geomorphic Degradation along the San Andreas Fault System'.
+Dr. Arrowsmith earned a Bachelor of Science in Geology and Spanish from Whittier College in 1989 and a Ph.D. in Geological and Environmental Sciences from Stanford University in 1995.
+His dissertation title was 'Coupled Tectonic Deformation and Geomorphic Degradation along the San Andreas Fault System'.
 Since 1995, Dr. Arrowsmith has been a professor at Arizona State University.
-From 2017 to 2020 he was the Deputy Director of ASU's School of Earth and Space Exploration (SESE).
-Since 2020, Arrowsmith currently serves as SESE's Associate Director for Operations.
+Prof. Arrowsmith has served in numerous leadership roles in ASU's School of Earth and Space Exploration (SESE), including Associate Director of Graduate Studies, Associate Director for Operations, Deputy Director, and Interim Director.
 Arrowsmith was elected a fellow of the Geological Society of America in 2009 and served on the leadership of its Structural Geology and Tectonics division in 2022.

 Awards

 In 2009, Arrowsmith was elected a fellow of the Geological Society of America.
 In 2007 and 2013, he was named the Arizona State University School of Earth and Space Exploration Undergraduate Professor of the Year.
 In 2020, Arrowsmith was the recipient of the American Geophysical Union's Paul G. Silver Award for Outstanding Scientific Service for his significant contributions to the fields of seismology, geomorphology, and fault zone activity.
+In 2022, he was recognized for the Faculty Service Achievement Award, Arizona State University Founders' Day.
+In 2023, he received the Open Science Recognition Prize (for OpenTopography along with 3 other PIs) from the American Geophysical Union.
+In 2025, he was honored with the President's Medal (for OpenTopography along with 3 other PIs) by the Geological Society of America.